 And since this chia seed pudding recipe layers the benefits of chia with the flavor and health benefits of the superfood acai, you’re really getting a powerhouse of nutrition from your dessert!

-If you don’t know where to find chia seeds, you can order chia online.
+Most grocery stores, including Trader Joe’s, now carry chia seeds.
+If you don’t know where to find chia seeds, you can order chia from Amazon.

 What is acai?

 The ingredient in this chia pudding recipe that gives it deep color is acai puree.
 But color is not the only thing acai brings to this recipe.

 Acai is called the superfruit of the rainforest and for good reason.
 This nutritious berry is a source of fiber, protein and calcium and is considered a good source of vitamin A. But it is most notably an excellent source of powerful antioxidants.
 (It is said to have 10 times the antioxidant power of red wine.)
 And acai is also a noted aphrodisiac.